schranzgu/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/AIT-Lab04-Docker_Schranz_Lievre_Thomann.md

 2. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
 Put the logs in the `logs` directory in your repo.

-Les logs pour cette partie se trouve à l'adresse suivante <https://github.com/schranzgu/Teaching-HEIGVD-AIT-2020-Labo-Docker/tree/master/logs/task%203>
+Les logs pour les questions 1 et 2 se trouvent à l'adresse suivante <https://github.com/schranzgu/Teaching-HEIGVD-AIT-2020-Labo-Docker/tree/master/logs/task3>